 Just look at the points below and judge for yourself:

-- WebP offers images that are 30% lighter than its closest competitor – JPEG, without any loss of quality.
+- Magento 2 WebP images are 30% lighter than its closest competitor – JPEG, without any loss of quality.

 - WebP is on average 26% lighter than PNG, and still provides transparency and the same level of quality.